msgalenwhite/wedding-site/README.md

 Navigate to `localhost:4567`.

 ## To-Do:
+ISSUES:
+When user "goes back" to edit a card, they lose their type choice and potions choice.
+This isn't too big of an issue if I end up getting rid of the Verify page, but otherwise it's really annoying

 CHANGES TO DESIGN FORM:
-  - DROP-DOWN
+X  - DROP-DOWN
-    - card type (have options pull from dataset)
+X    - card type (have options pull from dataset)

   - UP-AND-DOWN
     - +Actions